tomwhartung/edison_arduino/README.md

 # edison_arduino

-Use this repo for work done on the edison (arduino).
+This repo contains Arduino (C/C++) code that runs on the edison (arduino).

+Run these programs by using the Arduino IDE on a host computer to compile, push it to the chip, and run it.

+#### NOTE: This is all still a work in progress!

 ## Subdirectories